rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.disconnect"></a>
 ## *disconnect [<sup>method</sup>](#head.Methods)*

 Disconnects from the SSID.
-A `0` value indicates that the SSID was disconnected.
+A `result` value of `0` indicates that the SSID was disconnected.
 A nonzero value indicates that the SSID did not disconnect.

 ### Parameters